mariana-ermano/fitness-tracker-da/README.md

 ## Description
 This is a case study for the Google Data Analytics Professional Certificate Capstone Project.
-In this project I play the role of a Data Analyst working on the Marketing Analyst team at Bellabeat.
+In this project I play the role of a Data Analyst working on the Marketing Analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.

 ### [Full Study](https://github.com/mariana-ermano/fitness-tracker-da/blob/main/study.md "Full Case Study")
 ### [Data import, cleaning and manipulation (SQL)](https://github.com/mariana-ermano/fitness-tracker-da/blob/main/data_cleaning.sql "Data cleaning and manipulation in SQL")